chef/chef-web-docs/chef_master/source/resource_windows_workgroup.rst

 ``user``
    **Ruby Type:** String

    The local administrator user to use to change the workgroup.
+Required if using the password property.

 ``workgroup_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``